 6 | Moomin Café

 I absolutely adore visiting quirky cafés when I travel, so as soon as I discovered there was a Moomin Café in Helsinki I knew I had to go.
 In fact, it was one of the first things that got added to my itinerary.
+If you’re looking for something a little different to tick of your bucket list of things to do in Helsinki, I’d definitely recommend this place!

 As well as lusting after those beautiful green walls (interior decor goals), I had a coffee out of a Moomin mug, enjoyed the tastiest cinnamon bun I’ve ever eaten, and snapped photograph after photograph of the Moomin characters that were scattered around the cafe.